proenterprise/yeenvoice/docs/quotes.rst

 How to Create a New Quote

-When you open the Quotes / Create page, the Invoice Ninja system will automatically create a new, empty quote for you to complete.
+When you open the Quotes / Create page, the Yeenvoice system will automatically create a new, empty quote for you to complete.
 Note that the quote entry page is very similar in format to the invoice entry page.
 This makes converting the quote to an invoice extremely logical and simple.

 The top section of the quote contains a range of important information specific to the client and the quote.
 Let’s explore them one by one: